 Usually, this chapter (or portions of it) is read during wedding ceremonies.

-The definition of love begins with the phrase, “Love is patient…” and have you ever wondered why love begins with being patient?
+The definition of love begins with the phrase, “Love is patient…” have you ever wondered why love begins with being patient?

 Realizing the value of patience in a relationship, I am more inclined to declare that love is all about being patient.

-No wonder the Apostle Paul placed patience as the primary qualification or let me say the first departing point of true love.
+No wonder the Apostle Paul placed patience as the primary qualification or, let me say, the first departing point of true love.
 Learning to be patient means conquering all other aspects of love.

 When does love become patient?

-Some would say, “I have love, but it’s not patient yet” or “I am still nurturing my love to become patient.”
+Some would say, “I have love, but it’s not patient yet”, or “I am still nurturing my love to become patient.”

-Well, we can’t avoid such statements because we are always in the process of becoming.
+We can’t avoid such statements because we are always in the process of becoming.

 We might not have received much love from our parents and families, but our faith in God’s love is enough to enable us to shine His love through.